commercetools/commercetools-sunrise-theme/README.md

 ##How to use

-You can import it to your project as a [WebJars](http://www.webjars.org/) dependency.
+You can import the theme to your project as a [WebJars](http://www.webjars.org/) dependency.

 All releases for this template can be found in a Maven repository hosted by [Bintray](https://bintray.com/):
 - `>= v0.46.0`: https://dl.bintray.com/commercetools/maven/io/commercetools/commercetools-sunrise-design/